khakhalin/notes/keywords/oop.md

 Refs:  https://realpython.com/inheritance-composition-python/

-# Variable scope

-**Non-local variables**: when defining function within a function, we can make local variables of the outer function become sorta "global" for the inner function, which may be handy.
-If you only plan to read from this variable, just refer to it as if it were global.
-If you plan to update it, write `nonlocal var_name` inside the inner method, as if "declaring it.
-After that it won't be masked (if you change it inside the method, these changes will be visible outside).

-# Getters and setters
+## Getters and setters

 The idea is to protect object properties, making them private, and channeling all outer-world interactions with them through special methods: a getter (to get the property), and a setter.
 The benefit here is that you can add all sorts of safety checks when the property is both assigned and returned.

 In some languages, like Java, these functions are typically called `get_x`.
-In Python, it's recommended to either keep properties public (if no checks are needed), or use special magic decorators to make them look public, while actually being accessed through a getter/setter.
-Note, that with the code below,  it's preferable to use `self.x` and not `self._x` in the class itself: even though the private property exists, it's safer to always keep the check in place instead of bypassing them randomly.
+In Python, it's recommended to either keep properties public (if no checks are needed), or use special magic decorators to make them seem public, while actually having being accessed through a getter/setter.
+Note, that with the code below,  it's preferable to use `self.x` and not `self._x` in the class itself: even though the private property exists, it's safer to always keep the checks in place instead of bypassing them randomly.

 ```python
 @property